chriswendt/ietf/passport/draft-ietf-stir-passport.md

 {{I-D.ietf-stir-rfc4474bis}} provides details of the use of PASSporT within SIP {{RFC3261}} signaling protocol for the signing and verification of telephone numbers and SIP URIs.

+# Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 {{!RFC2119}}.

 # PASSporT Token Overview {#passport_token_overview}